bakerjd99/smugpyter/NOTES_smugpyter.md

 Remarks about outstanding tasks and other `SmugPyter` issues.
 Base 36 GUIDS cross reference *the history* of `TODO_smugpyter.md`.

+### May 26, 2022

+* The web request to fetch what I call "Real Dates" has stopped working This is another request that has stopped working.
+For now I have hacked `get_album_image_real_dates` to return `9999:01:01T00:00:00` when this occurs.
+I will edit the dates later by hand until I fix this annoyance.
+This entire program is due for replacement.
+Unfortunately the data it captures feeds into other systems that I care about.

 ### February 3, 2022

 * I've adjusted `SmugPyter` to run on Python 3.9.
 There have been